KTVI: News department history

 On February 15, 2009, KTVI began broadcasting local newscasts in high definition from its new Maryland Heights studio, accompanied by a new graphics package.
 The set was updated with several elements added to better fit the new graphics and due to the conversion to HD, while removing the city skyline backdrop in favor of a blue background.
-In January 2010, KTVI expanded its weekday morning newscast to six hours from 4:00 to 10:00 a.m. (despite the expansion, the station retained its 11:00 a.m. newscast).
+In January 2010, KTVI expanded its weekday morning newscast to six hours from 4 to 10 a.m. (despite the expansion, the station retained its 11 a.m. newscast).
 On December 23, 2011, KTVI/KPLR opened a news bureau in the newly renovated Peabody Opera House in downtown St. Louis, to better serve the downtown and eastern portion of the St. Louis metropolitan area.

-On January 28, 2015, KTVI/KPLR introduced a new combined set with LED lighting, two video walls (one replacing the weather green screen), and a new anchor desk.
-Both stations now share the set (but KPLR uses a separate Weather center).
+On January 28, 2015, both stations introduced a new combined set with LED lighting, two video walls (one replacing the weather green screen), and a new anchor desk.
+Both stations shared the set (but KPLR used a separate weather center).
 They also introduced new graphics and music package for both stations the same day.
 KTVI became the first station in the Central Time Zone to launch an 11 p.m. weeknight newscast Hosted by Shirley Washington and Jasmine Huda (formerly of KMOV) the show debuted on January 18, 2016.

-In mid-2019, KTVI/KPLR introduced The Power of Two: Midday, replacing Fox 2 News Midday and News 11 at Noon.
-The program is aired live at 11 a.m. on KTVI and then repeated at noon on KPLR.
+In mid-2019, both stations introduced The Power of Two: Midday, replacing Fox 2 News Midday and News 11 at Noon.
+The program is aired live at 11 a.m. on KTVI and KPLR.

-On January 30, 2020, KTVI/KPLR introduced a new graphics package and theme song for each station.
-The theme song, titled "Beyond", was created by Stephen Arnold Music, and is largely used by Fox affiliates.
+On January 30, 2020, both stations introduced a new graphics package and music package for each station.
+The music, titled "Beyond", was created by Stephen Arnold Music, and is largely used by Fox affiliates.

-In spring 2020, KTVI/KPLR introduced The Power of Two at 6 am, which is simulcast on KTVI and KPLR.
+In spring 2020, both stations introduced The Power of Two at 6 am, which is simulcast on KTVI and KPLR.
 While branded for both stations, it is largely targeted towards the KTVI audience, as it is part of Fox 2 News in The Morning.

+In February 2021, both stations overhauled their set again with an expansion of the physical studio space with multiple venues and a larger video wall.
+KPLR no longer has a separate weather center, now just appearing on the same set as KTVI.